 - International Relations Theory

 This component provides students with in-depth background on intercultural competence and how to foster it in the international education context.
 Students explore their own level of intercultural understanding and guide undergraduate study abroad students through an intercultural competence curriculum in Student Mentor Circles (SMC) during the spring semester.
+This component is embedded in the course, Developing Intercultural Competence, where students will gain a deeper understanding of the different theoretical models associated with intercultural learning and cultural adaptation.
 MAIE students will serve as mentors to IAU-ACM undergraduate study abroad students in the SMC with the goal to foster intercultural competency among their students.
-The overarching course component is:

 Observations

-During the fall semester in Aix-en-Provence and the spring semester in Barcelona, students will conduct observations during which they will shadow IAU-ACM administrators and staff in a variety of professional positions (academics, student affairs, wellness, etc.).
-Students will engage in 10 hours of observation in Aix-en-Provence and 10 hours in Barcelona.
+During the fall semester in Barcelona and the spring semester in Aix-en-Provence, students will conduct observations during which they will shadow IAU-ACM administrators and staff in a variety of professional positions (academics, student affairs, wellness, etc.).
+Students will engage in 10 hours of observation in Barcelona and 10 hours in Aix-en-Provence.
 The observations are integrated into the required core modules and discussions will be facilitated by core module faculty.

 Capstone Project